sFahim-13/Skill-Scaffolder-for-OpenClaw/README.md

 ### Recommended LLMs

 This skill asks your AI to hold a conversation, write structured files, run checks, and fix its own mistakes.
-That requires a capable model.
+That requires a minimum capable model.

 | LLM | Works? | Notes |
 |-----|--------|-------|